finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Comparison Operator

-The result type of a comparison operator is always a boolean
+The result type of a comparison operator is always a boolean.

 - `=` - Equals.
 Returns *true* if the left expression is equal to the right expression, otherwise false.
 Basic types are equal if their values are equal.
 Two complex rosetta types are equal if all of their attributes are equal, recursing down until all basic typed attributes are compared.
 - `<>` - Does not equal.
 Returns *false* if the left expression is equal to the right expression, otherwise true.